I never get tired of answering when I get the chance because it means to me that the person cares about the welfare of their birds.

 9 steps to building a double aviary

-Prefer natural perches made of shrub branches (hazel, maple, willow), the only drawback: their cleaning.
+Prefer natural perches made of shrub branches (hazel, maple, willow), but the only drawback: is their cleaning.
 To proscribe fluted plastic perches (at the origin of microtrauma on the legs and risk of being quickly destroyed by Psittacidae).

 Irregular section (if the surface is too smooth and regular: leg pain and lack of wear of the claws) and oval or elliptical (better suited to the shape of the legs: prevention of plantar abscesses).

 Dimensions: 5-15 mm for Parakeets, 25-50 mm for Parrots ( see table).
 The fingers must not be able to completely surround the perch, otherwise, they will be injured.

 Of different diameters: to promote finger gymnastics.
 A single diameter allows the bird only one position of the fingers, which in the long run leads to the risk of leg pain.

 Location: placed at the same height and far from each other (no one below the other: to avoid soiling), nor too close to the walls (the bird can damage the rectrices).
 At least one of the perches must be at the level of the observer’s eye (feeling of security for the bird).

 Must be disinfected between each breeding season.